xdmushui/partner-center-sdk/develop/cancel-an-order-from-the-integration-sandbox.md

 How to cancel reserved instance, software, and commercial marketplace Software as a Service (SaaS) subscription orders from integration sandbox accounts.

 >[!NOTE]
->Please be aware that cancelling of reserved instance, software, or commercial marketplace SaaS subscription orders are only possible from integration sandbox accounts.
+>Please be aware that the cancellations of reserved instance, software, or commercial marketplace SaaS subscription orders are only possible from integration sandbox accounts.
 To cancel production orders please contact Partner Center support.

 ## Prerequisites